Lawyer’s annual self‑report

 - Who should complete the annual self‑report?

-All lawyers who are on one or more of LAO’s certificate or duty counsel panels should complete this report.
+All lawyers who provide legal aid services on a certificate or as duty counsel should complete this report.

 - What happens if my status is conditional?

 You are still required to fill out the self‑report.
-Your district area director will review your status.
+Your director general will review your status.

-- What if the panel(s) I am on is not on the list shown in the window?
+- What if the area(s) of law in which I provide legal aid services I am on is not on the list shown in the window?

-Please contact your district area office to ensure that you are on the proper panel lists.
+Please contact your district office to ensure that you are on the proper lists.